kosall5220/sep10-freedom-project/blog/entry03.md

 #### Comfort robot
 * A robot that will comfort you by giving you positive advice or by playing calming music
 ---

+### Finalizing my content
+I now have to prepare my content so that it is ready for my website.
+First I wrote the context to introduce my topic, in my context I mentioned that technology can help with mental health, and I described what the website will be about.
+Then I added some of the hardware and software that is used in the mental health field.
+The last thing I added was all of my ideas that I brainstormed.
+Here is my [content]( https://docs.google.com/document/d/1K5pMLSKhsHYijfJNWRfZz60BNJ5WPgshAxf-pI6uFyM/edit)